 In the general examination, the skin is inspected for jaundice, bruising, and spider angiomas (suggesting a liver disorder).

-Lungs are examined for dullness to percussion, reduced or exaggerated breath sounds, crackles, rhonchi, and pleural friction rub.
+Lungs are examined for dullness to percussion, reduced or exaggerated breath sounds, crackles, rhonchi, and a pleural friction rub.

 The internal jugular vein height, waveform, and reflux are noted.